MONTHLY IN VENICE, CALIFORNIA

 During this year-long council adventure, we will examine assumptions, face fears, consider cultural mores, discover attachments, explore suffering, uncover life’s meaning and ease the burden on those we love by documenting our wishes, revealing our ethics and philosophy on life, and making life-or-death decisions for ourselves.
 Along the way, we’ll learn how to adopt healthy practices for our families and how to be midwives for loved ones facing transition.

 Council training is a plus but not a prerequisite.
-An ever-evolving video/audio/reading resource list will be available on registration, which is inclusive of a $30 fee to cover materials and an honorarium for our anticipated guest speaker.
+An ever-evolving video/audio/reading resource list is available to registrants and the fee covers some materials and an honorarium for occasional guest speakers.

 A YEAR ON THE WHEEL

 MONTHLY IN VENICE, California AND on THE L.A.
 URBAN FRINGE